klingo/ESO-LibShifterBox/README.md

 }

--- create the shifterBox and anchor it to a headerControl; also we can change the dimensions local itemQualitiesShifterBox = LibShifterBox("MyNewAddon", "ItemQualities", parentControl, "Available", "Selected", customSettings) itemQualitiesShifterBox:SetAnchor(TOPLEFT, headerControl, BOTTOMLEFT, 0, 20) itemQualitiesShifterBox:SetDimensions(300, 200)
+-- create the shifterBox and anchor it to a headerControl; also we can change the dimensions local itemQualitiesShifterBox = LibShifterBox("MyNewAddon", "ItemQualities", parentControl, customSettings) itemQualitiesShifterBox:SetAnchor(TOPLEFT, headerControl, BOTTOMLEFT, 0, 20) itemQualitiesShifterBox:SetDimensions(300, 200)